stanfordnlp/dspy/README.md

 ----

 **DSPy** is a framework for developing high-quality LM systems for complex tasks.
-To do that without DSPy, you have to: (1) break down problems into steps, (2) prompt LMs well for each step, (3) bootstrap synthetic data to improve quality, and (4) finetune smaller LMs to cut costs.
-Composing these into multi-step pipelines is hard.
+To do that without DSPy, you have to: (1) break down problems into steps, (2) prompt LMs well for each step, (3) generate synthetic data to improve quality, and (4) finetune smaller LMs to cut costs.
+Composing these into the right multi-step pipelines is hard.
+DSPy offers you the tools to automate most of this, as long as you can define your high-level steps and metrics.

 **DSPy** helps by separating the flow of your program (`module`s) from the parameters (prompt instructions, few-shot examples, and LM weights), which DSPy `optimizer`s can craft and tune if you give them an objective.
 This creates a systematic space of modular and trainable pieces, instead of hacky 'prompt engineering'.
 We draw on lessons from DNN frameworks like PyTorch.
 DSPy `modules` (or layers with parameters) replace 'prompting tricks'.
 DSPy `optimizers` replace prompt hacking or one-off synthetic data generators.